Hurricane man killed in Kanawha County chemical plant explosion

-CHARLESTON — A chemical plant explosion at Optima Chemical’s facility on the Chemours Co.’s site in Belle, West Virginia, on Tuesday night killed one of the plant’s workers, sent several others to the hospital and prompted a series of ongoing investigations into the blast that rocked the eastern Kanawha County community.
+CHARLESTON — An explosion at Optima Chemical’s facility on the Chemours Co.’s site in Belle, West Virginia, on Tuesday night killed one of the plant’s workers, sent several others to the hospital and prompted a series of ongoing investigations into the blast that rocked the eastern Kanawha County community.

 The explosion occurred at 10:02 p.m. and killed John Gillenwater, 42, of Hurricane, a husband and father of two.